 Trump supporters gathered in a rally around the building where an extraordinary session of Senate

-and representatives was being held in order to ratify election result by announcing Joe Biden’s winning.
+and representatives were being held in order to ratify the election result by announcing Joe Biden’s winning.

-violent acts that led to kill nearly 4 people and the injure of others.
+violent acts that led to the killing of nearly 4 people and the injuring of others.